3 Day Yosemite Itinerary • Top Things to Do in Spring/Summer/Fall

 Shot from Tunnel View during sunrise with smoke from a controlled burn in Yosemite

 Yo, so you wanna go to Yosemite?
 Do I apologize for that terrible joke?
 No, no I do not.
 If you’re still reading thank you, and let’s get to the actual good stuff (not bad jokes).
 So for real, Yosemite National Park is massive, and planning an itinerary for your visit can be difficult.
 Unless you’re a psycho like me who obsesses over trip planning.
 But also, another big factor when planning your 3 day Yosemite itinerary is the season.
 Your experience also can vary tremendously depending on the the time of year you visit.
 So this is your guide to your Yosemite trip in spring and summer.
-You could likely use this plan for early fall, but when snow starts, that’s when this won’t necessarily work out.
+You could likely use this 3 day Yosemite itinerary for early fall, but when snow starts, that’s when this won’t necessarily work out.

 Map of Your 3 Day Yosemite Itinerary